Openstack Monitoring: Cloud Performance Tools

 OpenStack tries to prevent such discrepancies by running several checks in a cron-like manner (they are called "periodic tasks" in OpenStack code) on each compute node.
 These checks are simply methods of the ComputeManager class located in compute/manager.py or directly in drivers for different hypervisors (some of these checks are available for certain hypervisors only).

 Check behavior can usually be controlled by flags.
 Some flags are limited to sending a notification or setting the instance to an ERROR state, while others try to take some proactive actions (rebooting, etc.).
-Currently only a very limited set of checks is provided.
+Currently only a very limited set of checks is supported.

 Even though a number of checks are present for the compute node, there seems to be no periodic check for the operation of other relevant components like